 Why does this return a class?

-In Python, Datatypes are implemented by using classes. so there are classes called int, str, float,complex and more. when we create a variable of a type, what we effectively are doing is creating an object of the class of the datatype.
+In Python, datatypes are implemented using classes.
+There are classes called int, str, float, complex, and more.
+When we create a variable of a type, we are effectively creating an object of the class of the datatype.

 '''